andre-st/dotfiles/GAMING.md

       have as few vulnerable mechanical parts in their portable device as possible; controller+pins allows to sell at lower competitive price (by _delaying_ costs to cartridge seller) vs having UMD/minidisc reader in every device (and cheap disc production)
-- software-update is mandatory for physical game if you previously installed a digital version in higher version, you cannot skip this; deleting game and save-games won't help, you would have to do a refactory-reset on the switch as described on web/youtube just to play unpatched cartridge without Internet
-- "Need for speed HP" payed, installed, tried "Autolog" servers (no longer avail?), dialog "share Nintendo account info with EA (email, birthdate, ...), [cancel], error-loop autolog/privacy-dialog
-    - requires to disable WIFI (airplane mode) before starting the game, so it won't try or cannot connect Autolog servers for another reason
-- small internal system's permanent memory 32 GB
-	- fills quickly with eshop downloads, many games are huge (640 MB for Akane??, Blasphemous 2d-platformer 7 GB!!, Crysis 3 uses 11 GB and Hellblade 18 GB)
-	- needs extra MicroSD or MicroSDXC (with system Internet-update)
-- changing cartridges lil bit hard but dust/dirt/loss-protection cap makes sense for a portable system
 - Nintendo support:
 	- quick response but useless so far
 	- could not write replies to info@nintendo.de (SMTP error, very generous IP block?)
 	- support ticket links in answers lead to HTTP-404-pages
-- wishlist-additions on the international Nintendo.com will not be displayed correctly on the german Nintendo.de wishlist (sync between device and nintendo.de works and vice versa (at least removal of games))
 - minus-button "-" uncomfortable to reach and press
 - eshop downloads take long (3-4 hours for Gigabytes-Titles)
-- big power adapter (but any USB source would probably do)
-- at some time you recognize the same game-engines again and again, just variants of other games
-- game groups in the user UI should be accessible from home menu
 - Nintendo-banned/locked Switch devices on ebay (due to hacking/rooting attempts; similar to Sony/Microsoft)